 The School Corporation can’t control growth in the community.

-FTCSC has been as proactive as possible and sought to keep the community and local governmental officials informed about the projected effects of new subdivisions and housing developments as they were proposed.
+FTCSC has been as proactive as possible and sought to keep the community and local governmental officials informed about the projected effects of new housing developments as they were proposed.
 At the same time, FTCSC does not have a voting membership on the local redevelopment commissions to provide information and make sure the school district’s viewpoint is heard on local matters.
 Franklin Township Community School Corporation has absolutely no jurisdiction in any decisions of land use, housing starts, zoning, etc. FTCSC cannot slow growth.
 Our job is to serve students who live here, not govern who lives here or how many new homes are built.

 Working with The Skillman Corporation, a comprehensive study regarding facilities care and needs was completed.
 In addition to being at 90% of enrollment capacity, the study shows that FTCSC had over $100 million dollars in facility needs and repairs necessary to be completed within the next 15 years.
 The majority of which are needed at the high school.
 Keep in mind this dollar amount just addressed current facilities and not the need for additional facilities due to student growth.